 In agriculture, food is grown mainly for own consumption or for local sale.
 Maize is the main crop, but in areas where there is less water available during the growing season, millet and sorghum are grown.
 The cereal crops are supplemented with root vegetables (cassava, yams and sweet potatoes) and legumes (beans and peas).
 The importance of the individual crops varies locally according to natural conditions, just as the distribution has changed significantly over time.
 Maize was first introduced in the 1800’s, replacing other cereal crops (e.g. sorghum), but has since lost ground to wheat; the use of new high-performance or drought-resistant varieties has become more widespread, varieties with a shorter ripening time, which provides better security for a harvest yield where the length of the rainy season is uncertain.
 In turn, these varieties have increased farmers’ market dependence.

 In addition to forage crops, a large variety of sales crops are grown for national markets and for export.
 Africa exports oily crops such as peanuts and palm oil seeds, but also coffee, tea, cocoa and fruits (e.g. dates and olives).
-According to CountryAAH, some countries have large exports of industrial crops, especially cotton.
+According to CountryAAH, some countries in the continent of Africa have large exports of industrial crops, especially cotton.
 In the late 1900-t. exports were spread over several products, and Africa has had an increasing sale of fresh fruits, vegetables and specialty crops such as cut flowers.

 The majority of agriculture consists of farms whose main labor force is family members.
 The women carry out most of the work in the family farm, especially with regard to the cultivation of food crops and most commonly where the men take on migrant work.
 In the cultivation of sales crops, men generally participate more.
 The increased schooling means that the children are less involved in the work than before; together with the widespread migrant work, this means that agriculture in large parts of Africa is limited by the shortage of labor during peak periods.